mdbassit/Coloris/README.md

   // the accessible button (not recommended).
   wrap: true,

+  // Available themes: light, dark, polaroid, polaroid-dark.
-  // Choose between a "light" and a "dark" theme.
-More themes might be added in the future.
+  // More themes might be added in the future.
   theme: 'light',

   // The margin between the input fields and the color picker's dialog.